david-pitre-csiq/PowerShell-Scripts/Set-Paint3d/README.md

 * **CIS Control 2: Inventory and Control of Software Assets**
   * 2.3: Utilize software inventory tools
-  * 2.4: Track and report unauthorized software
+  * 2.4: Track and report unauthorised software

 * **CIS Control 4: Secure Configuration of Enterprise Assets and Software**
   * 4.1: Establish and maintain a secure configuration process